wkalt/puppet-docs/source/puppet/3.6/reference/future_lang_collectors.markdown

 Resource collectors may be used as independent statements, as the operand of a [chaining statement][chaining], or in a [collector attribute block][amend] for amending resource attributes.

+Notably, collectors **cannot** be used in the following contexts:

+- as the value of a resource attribute
+- as the argument of a function
+- within an array
-Notably, collectors **cannot** be used as the value of a resource attribute, the argument of a function, or the operand of an expression.
+- as the operand of an expression.

 Behavior